csalguera/connect-four/README.md

 - [x] include highlight animation
 - [x] include reset animation
-- [ ] make highlight animation dynamic by highlighting lowest unocuppied row in a given column
+- [ ] make highlight animation dynamic by highlighting the lowest unocuppied row in a given column
-- [ ] change highlight animation when turn changes without need to hover
+- [ ] change highlight animation when turn changes without the need to hover
 - [ ] implement AI
 - [ ] implement menu with options:
   - display menu on bootup